sg-crest A Singapore Government Agency Website

 Family Justice Courts cases

-For probate and adoption cases, if the case was filed in court before 2002, you will need to conduct a manual search at the Legal Registry at Level 4 of the Family Justice Courts at Maxwell Road during the operating hours.
+For probate and adoption cases, if the case was filed in court, you will need to conduct a manual search at the Legal Registry at Level 4 of the Family Justice Courts at Maxwell Road during the operating hours.

 You will need to pay either $10 or $20 per year you wish to search, depending on whether your search is in the State Courts or High Court.
 Payment can be done by credit card, NETS or cash card.

-Note: For Divorce and Originating Summons (Family), please submit one of the following forms and we will follow up with you on the outcome and further instructions.
+Note: For Divorce and Originating Summons (Family), submit one of the following forms and the court will follow up with you on the outcome and further instructions.

 Using Singpass